FernandaBroch/SimScrum/README.md

 ## SimScrum
+This project was developed as final paper for the Course of Internet Systems Technologist - IFRS.
 The objective of this project is to help beginners to understand and experience basic Scrum concepts.
 Such as the roles and day to day activities of scrum teams.